Dynamic Liquidation Engine (DLE)

 liquidator

-The address of the account to be liquidated.
+The addresses of the accounts to be liquidated.

 Return data: